Pete Gray: Major league career

 He collected his first major league hit (a single) against the Detroit Tigers on April 17, 1945.
 On May 20, he fulfilled his lifelong dream and played a double header in Yankee Stadium, collecting five hits and two RBI as the Browns swept the Yankees.
 The first game ended 10-1 and the second ended 5–1.
 Gray also proved himself an accomplished bunter.
 In order to bunt, he planted the knob of the bat against his side, and then slid his hand about one-third of the way up the shaft of the bat.

 As the season progressed, it became apparent that Gray could not hit breaking pitches.
 Once he started his swing, he could not change his timing because he had no second hand to check the swing.
-Opposing pitchers discovered that fact and threw curve balls.
+Pitchers discovered that fact and threw curve balls.
 His last big league appearance was on September 30, 1945.

 Gray said in 1945, "I've been turned down by more big-league managers than any other man in history.
 I've spent more money trying to get into baseball than I've earned on the game."

-His relationship with his teammates was not great, and many were disgruntled because they were in the race to repeat as American League champions and they felt Gray slowed down their success.
-They also felt, and knew, he was really only there for ticket sales and to boost fan attendance.
+His relationship with teammates was not great, and many were disgruntled because they were in the race to repeat as American League champions and they felt Gray slowed down their success.
+The 1945 St Louis Browns were 35-42 (.455) in games in which Pete Gray played, while in games which Gray did not play, the Browns were 46-28 (.621) The players also felt, and knew, he was really only there for ticket sales and to boost fan attendance.
 The previous year they had won the pennant but only had about 508,644 fans attend Sportsman's Park all season.
 Infielder Don Gutteridge later said in 1994, "Some of the guys thought Pete was being used to draw fans late in the season when the club was still in the pennant race and he wasn't hitting well."
-These complaints do not hold up under statistical scrutiny which show that the team had a win percentage of .600 when he was on the field, and only .425 when he sat on the bench.
 That season they finished third and the next season without Gray they fell to seventh.
 That year with Gray was the Browns' last winning season before moving to Baltimore in 1954.
-Gray later said of his teammates, "If they insulted me, I didn't pay attention.
+Gray later said of teammates, "If they insulted me, I didn't pay attention.
 I mostly kept to myself.
 That's why I got the reputation of being tough to get along with.
 But, I've mellowed."

 Gray's on-field exploits set an inspirational example for disabled servicemen returning from World War II, as was portrayed in newsreels of the period.
-He visited army hospitals and rehabilitation centers, speaking with amputees and reassuring them that they too could lead a productive life.
+He visited army hospitals and rehabilitation centers, speaking with amputees and reassuring them that they too could lead productive lives.